 External faults usually occur in cable sections.
-As a matter of fact, the main causes of failure are aggressions such as bottom fishing, fishing trawlers, ocean currents, geological events (earthquakes and volcanoes) and thermal failures due to overload.
-Nearly 90 percent of failures are caused by fishing activities and ship anchors damage.
+The main causes of failure are aggressions such as bottom fishing, fishing trawlers, ocean currents, geological events (earthquakes and volcanoes) and thermal failures due to overload.
+Nearly 90 percent of failures are caused by fishing activities and ship anchors' damage.
 To protect the cable against these various factors, the wet plant can be buried in shallow waters, except in rocky areas where seabed conditions do not allow burial.
 Additionally, the cable route is selected to avoid as much as possible geological hazards.